nikwl/raft-lite/README.md

 ### TODO
 List of things that need to be changed/updated...
 * Interface uses broadcast for all messages.
 Targeted messages are filtered on the receiving side.
 This causes network congestion and probably impacts performance.
-* Committal should have its own message type.
 * Add support for configuration change.
 * Add support for log compaction.